 photo

 Anguilla, a British overseas territory in the Caribbean, is one of the most northerly of the Leeward Islands in the Lesser Antilles.
 The greater part of the surface of this island has no topsoil and consists of fissured slabs of limestone.
-The concept for the Cerulean Villa landscape was to create a sustainable, functional […] … Read More
+The concept for the Cerulean Villa landscape was to create a sustainable, functional landscape […] … Read More

 Anguilla, a British overseas territory in the Caribbean, is one of the most northerly of the Leeward Islands in the Lesser Antilles.
 The greater part of the surface of this island has no topsoil and consists of fissured slabs of limestone.